Hasanrizvi1993/testrepo/README.md

 # Mybnb

+## Technologies used
+Django, Python3, HTML, CSS, Bootstrap, PostgreSQL

 ## About
 Mybnb is an online marketplace that connects people who want to rent out their homes and cars with people who are looking for accommodations & wanting to rent automobiles in specific locales.
+Cusstomer can also use this site and use the search function to locate car or homes or both in the city they plan to visit.
+They can use the listers email to contact them and book the home or car or both.

 User Stories